Residential Land Survey

 in New Hampshire and Massachusetts Only

 Your property will most likely be the greatest expense you will have in your lifetime.
 A residential land survey provides a clear picture of exactly what you own.
 It is also instrumental in determining what you can do with your property in the future.
-A well-marked property survey prevents boundary problems from occurring and provides a homeowner with the power of knowing without doubt where your property lies.
-A&M offers services for NH homeowners including:
+A well-marked property survey prevents boundary problems from occurring and provides a property owner with the power of knowing without doubt where your property lies.
+A&M offers services for property owners including:

 - Boundary/Property Line Surveys